 Certified anesthesiologist assistants are in high demand due to a nationwide shortage of anesthesia care providers.
-Therefore, it’s no surprise that nearly 100% of graduates from the Master of Science in Anesthesia Program at Case Western Reserve University have received job offers by the time of commencement.
+Therefore, it comes as no surprise that nearly 100% of graduates from the Master of Science in Anesthesia Program at Case Western Reserve University receive job offers by the time of commencement.
 In fact, most students receive offers during the fall semester of their second year, and many entertain multiple offers.

 On average, the Case Western Reserve University Master of Science in Anesthesia Program graduates a total of 75 students annually from its three program locations.
 View location-specific graduate outcomes for our Cleveland, Houston, or Washington, D.C. locations.

 Specializing as a CAA

 During the second year of clinical work, students in the Master of Science in Anesthesia Program have their choice of nearly 100 top hospitals across the United States for elective rotations.
 This access enables students to see higher acuity cases, test their skills in emergency situations, and grow increasingly confident in the operating room.
 Additionally, they are able to pursue specialties such as pediatrics, neurology, and trauma during their clinical work, which uniquely positions them for employment at specialty hospitals.